Hyades (star cluster): Future evolution

 Surveys indicate that 90% of open clusters dissolve less than 1 billion years after formation, while only a tiny fraction survive for the present age of the Solar System (about 4.6 billion years).
 Over the next few hundred million years, the Hyades will continue to lose both mass and membership as its brightest stars evolve off the main sequence and its dimmest stars evaporate out of the cluster halo.
 It may eventually be reduced to a remnant containing about a dozen star systems, most of them binary or multiple, which will remain vulnerable to ongoing dissipative forces.

 Brightest stars

 This is a list of Hyades cluster member stars that are fourth magnitude or brighter.

+Planets

+Five stars in the Hyades have been found to host exoplanets.
+Epsilon Tauri has a superjovian planet, which was the first planet to be discovered in any open cluster.
+HD 285507 has a hot Jupiter, K2-25 has a Neptune-sized planet, K2-136 has a system of three planets, and TOI-4364 has a mini-Neptune.
+Another star, HD 283869, may also host a planet, but this has not been confirmed as only one transit has been detected.

 In culture

-The poem "Ulysses," by Alfred, Lord Tennyson, contains the line "Thro' scudding drifts the rainy Hyades// Vext the dim sea ..."

 In the works of Robert W. Chambers, H. P. Lovecraft, and others, the fictional city of Carcosa is located on a planet in the Hyades.

 A 2018 archaeoastronomical paper suggested that the Hyades may have inspired the Norse myth of Ragnarök.
 Astronomer Donald Olson questioned these findings, pointing out minor errors in the paper's astronomical data.